aryamanchauhan/gym--equipement-monitoring-system/README.md

 - Aryaman Chauhan
 - Kshitij Sharma

-**Supervisor**: Dr. Pradeep K, School of Computer Science and Engineering, Vellore Institute of Technology.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-## Acknowledgments
-Special thanks to Dr. P. Nithyanandam and the faculty at Vellore Institute of Technology for their guidance and support.

 ## References
 - WO2016037012A1 - Fitness Data Using Sensors
 - WO2015038051A1 - Gym Equipment Digitization